lambda-feedback/user-documentation/docs/advanced/chat_functions/info.md

 # AI Chatbots - More information

-Chatbot agents are AI Assistants that students can chat with to ask for help or further explanations regarding the Question that they are working on.
-Each Agent has its own personality and approach to assisting the students.
+Chatbots are LLM assistants that students can chat with to ask for help or further explanations regarding the Question that they are working on.
+Each chatbot has its own personality and approach to assisting the students.

 The Chatbots have at their basis a [Large Language Model (LLM)](https://en.wikipedia.org/wiki/Large_language_model) which received information regarding: